 The ITC is one of the most lucrative ways to reduce the upfront cost of your solar PV installation, allowing you to speed up the payback period of your investment.

-The ITC has proven to be one of the most important federal incentives directly responsible for the growth of solar energy adoption in the U.S. – according to the SEIA, there has been 59% compound annual growth in the solar industry since the ITC was enacted.
-But the ITC is set to decrease starting at the end of 2019 from 30% to 26%.
-In the next installment of this series, learn how to put onsite energy provided by solar into your 2019 plans to maximize your energy budget.
+The ITC has proven to be one of the most important federal incentives directly responsible for the growth of solar energy adoption in the U.S. – according to the SEIA, there has been 52% average annual growth in the U.S. solar industry since the ITC was enacted in 2006.
+But the ITC is set to decrease in 2023 from 26% to 22% – so the sooner you act, the more you can save on your solar PV system with this incentive.
+In the next installment of this series, learn how to maximize your energy budget by leveraging the ITC.

 During the day, many solar customers produce more electricity than they can consume in a day.
-This excess energy can be stored in an onsite battery for later use or fed back into the grid to reduce future utility bills.
+This excess energy can be stored in an onsite battery to reduce energy costs during peak price times – or fed back into the grid to reduce future utility bills, as is the case with net metering.

 Net metering is an incentive available in many states, allowing businesses to monetize their solar energy by feeding solar electricity they do not use onsite back into the grid.
 With this incentive, you are credited for the solar electricity you add to the grid – lowering your future utility bills and therefore your business’s operating expenses.